 Spring (September - November) starts warm and gradually becomes hot, with increasing chances of rain towards November.
 The region bursts with brightly hued blooms.

-High Season (July, Easter Week, Federal Holidays, Christmas And new year's) brings ideal weather but higher prices and crowds.
+High Season (July, Holy Week, Federal Holidays, Christmas And new year's) brings ideal weather but higher prices and crowds.
 Low Season (December - March) offers lowest prices but high humidity and significant rainfall, impacting outdoor activities.

 Shoulder Season (April-May, September-November) has a good balance of weather, fewer crowds, and mid-range prices.